Managing CO2 under global and country-specific net-zero emissions targets in Europe

 The model allows the transportation of methane gas through pipelines (Figure \ref{supplemental:figure_methane_gas_network}), which are organised and have limited capacities according to the SciGRID\_gas \cite{pluta_scigrid_gas_2022} project.
 This project represents the existing methane gas network currently installed in Europe.
-The model is allowed to expand pipelines’ capacities if it reduces the total system cost, repurposing existing pipelines to transport H$_2$ (instead of methane gas) is not allowed.
+While the model is allowed to expand pipelines’ capacities if it reduces the total system cost, repurposing existing pipelines to transport H$_2$ (instead of methane gas) is not allowed.
 Furthermore, due to compression losses, these have a transportation efficiency of 99\% per 1000 km.

 The model is allowed to build bidirectional pipelines to transport hydrogen (H$_2$) with optimal capacities also when deemed cost-effective.
 Due to compression losses, pipelines have a transportation efficiency of 98.2\% per 1000 km.
-For simplicity, these are spatially arranged based on the existing electricity grid and methane gas network topologies (see Figure \ref{supplemental:figure_h2_network}).
+For simplicity, these are spatially arranged based on the existing electricity grid and methane gas network topologies (Figure \ref{supplemental:figure_h2_network}).

-CO$_2$ can be transported through a network of pipelines (see Figure \ref{supplemental:figure_co2_network}).
+CO$_2$ can be transported through a network of pipelines (Figure \ref{supplemental:figure_co2_network}).
 The model is allowed to build bidirectional, lossless pipelines when deemed cost-effective with optimal capacities.
 For simplicity, these are spatially arranged based on the existing electricity grid topology.

-In addition, the model allows the transportation of solid biomass amongst countries representing the potential transport by road.
+In addition, the model allows the transportation of solid biomass amongst and within countries, representing the potential transport by road using trucks.
 The cost of transportation for each country is based on the JRC-EU-TIMES model (Table \ref{supplemental:table_solid_biomass_transportation_cost}).
 Other means of transporting solid biomass such as ships and trains are excluded from the model due to the lack of datasets representing their routes.

 Oil and methanol, on the other hand, have unlimited transportation capacity amongst countries in the model.
 The possibility of importing and exporting synthetic fuels to and from Europe is not modelled.